Prad-R/DiceForge/README.md

 Current TODO

-Do not forget to
+Final pending tasks
+- [ ] BBS robustness
+- [ ] Maxwell curve fitting code
+- [ ] Packing 2D RV code into the diceforge header files
-- [ ] Update header files in the end
+- [ ] Update header files after all of the code is available

-Priority
+- [ ] Proofreading and finalizing documentation
-- [ ] Custom pdf distribution
+- [ ] Update README with latest results
-- [x] Geometric distribution
-- [x] Fix bug in Naor Reingold RNG, also decide what to do when seed is zero and mention it in code documentation
-- [x] Exception handling
-- [x] 2d rv
-- [x] Testing the RNGs

 Documentation
-- [ ] Curve fitting (all except Cauchy)
+- [ ] Curve fitting
-- [ ] 2D RV
-- [ ] Bernoulli
 - [ ] Custom Distribution
-- [-] Diehard Tests
+- [ ] Diehard Tests
+- [x] 2D RV

 Good to haves
 - [ ] Get bigger primes for PRNGs
-- [-] More examples on using DiceForge in Documentation
+- [x] More examples on using DiceForge in Documentation
 - [x] Non-linear transformation in LFSR
 - [x] A defualt random singleton for convenience

+Completed
+- [x] Bernoulli docuumentation
+- [x] Custom pdf distribution
+- [x] Geometric distribution
+- [x] Fix bug in Naor Reingold RNG, also decide what to do when seed is zero and mention it in code documentation
+- [x] Exception handling
+- [x] 2d rv
+- [x] Testing the RNGs